The Mexican peso has a rich and influential history

 By 1996, the word nuevo was removed from the currency and retired from circulation.
 New 10 pesos were introduced with base metal replacing the silver center.
 The 20, 50, and 100-peso coins are the only currently circulating coinage in the world to contain any silver.

 The Bank of Mexico released $100 coin in 2003; 32 versions to represent each of the nation’s 31 states and the Federal District.
-The obverse has an image of the traditional Mexican coat of arms, and the reverse show the individual state coat of arms.
-These coins are treated as collectables rather than currency, mainly because people feel uneasy about having such a large amount of money in a mere coin.
+The obverse has an image of the traditional Mexican coat of arms, and the reverse shows the individual state coat of arms.
+These coins are treated as collectibles rather than currency, mainly because people feel uneasy about having such a large amount of money in a mere coin.